TRaSH-Guides/Guides/includes/sqp/1-4k-why.md

     - Small sizes
     - Good quality

-    Biggest drawback: If you don't have access to the top tier indexers you won't have access to all BHDStudio releases, and you will end up with less or not streaming optimized releases.
+    If you don't have access to the top tier indexers, you won't have access to all BHDStudio releases, and you will end up with less or not streaming optimized releases.

+    **hallowed release HQ 1080p and 2160p encodes with the following features:**

+    - Highly streamable releases, with some more modern optimizations:
+        - Dolby Digital Plus multichannel, or AAC mono/stereo audio (converted from lossless audio track)
+        - Included English SRT subtitles, as well as a selection of PGS subtitles in English and other languages
+        - Dual audio for foreign films
+    - [2160p] Dolby Vision and/or HDR10+ with HDR10 fallback, or HDR10 if there is no DV HDR10 or HDR10+ release.
+    - Baked FEL where available
+    - Smaller sizes
+    - Good quality

+    hallowed's releases have very good general availability.

 ### Tested Devices and Results